MicrosoftDocs/architecture-center/docs/guide/mobile/azure-communication-services-architecture-content.md

 [Teams also has SDKs](https://docs.microsoft.com/en-us/microsoftteams/platform/get-started/get-started-overview) for adding custom experiences *within* the Teams experiences and through the [Teams store](https://docs.microsoft.com/microsoftteams/platform/concepts/deploy-and-publish/appsource/publish) such as tabs, bots, and automation.
 These scenarios are outside this article's scope.

-Azure does not support interoperability with Team channels.
+Azure doesn't support interoperability with Team channels.
 Use Graph's [Chat](https://docs.microsoft.com/graph/api/chat-get?view=graph-rest-1.0&tabs=http) and [Channel](https://docs.microsoft.com/en-us/graph/api/channel-get?view=graph-rest-1.0&tabs=http) APIs to build custom clients for employees accessing channels.

 ## Joining a scheduled Teams call
 Azure Communication Service applications can join Teams calls.
 For external users, they need a link to the Teams meeting, and this is managed using Graph APIs.
 The complete flow is below: